zsquareplusc/wipy-environment/README.rst

 The default file can be created by running ``wipy-ftp.py write-ini``.
 These settings need to be changed, once the WiPy_ is connected to an access point.

+The option ``--ini`` can be used to choose a different filename for the ini file, which may be helpful when working with multiple boards.

 Download Tool
 =============